uol-eps-mech/ifs-tribology-raspberry-pi/README.md

 Information about setting up and using Raspberry Pis in the Tribology lab.

+STUDENTS - There is a README file in the home directory called "STUDENTS_READ_THIS_FILE.txt" that explains how to use this.

+The rest of this files is for the maintainers of this project.

 Raspberry Pi 4Bs are used for most of the machines in the Tribology lab and most are setup the same way.

 Type A and Type B variants have